 “We are really thrilled to be staging this show, which both celebrates the amazing talents of one of East Lothian’s finest sons and showcases some of the country’s greatest musicians.
 The impact that Steele The Show made at Celtic Connections was quite extraordinary, and it is great - and very fitting - that we are now able to follow up that success by bringing the show home to East Lothian.
 It will not only be a wonderful musical occasion but also, no doubt, an emotional evening for all involved.
 We want to make this event something that can be enjoyed by everyone in Haddington - and plenty from well beyond the town, too…” (Alastair Bruce, Trad On The Tyne committee)

-Greentrax at the MG Alba Scots Trad Music Awards and Gala Concert 2011
+Congratulations go to all Greentrax artists who won at the MG Alba Scots Trad Music Awards 2011.

 The Awards took place at Perth Concert Hall on 3rd December, and included a Gala Concert and Festival Club.
 Winning an award at the glittering ceremony, hosted by Mary Ann Kennedy and Tony Kearney, is one of the biggest accolades on the traditional music scene.